a-r-m-i-n/ddev-for-typo3-extensions/README.md

 ### Render and view documentation

-Every extension should have a proper documentation, which can get hosted on https://docs.typo3.org.
+Every extension should have proper documentation, which can get hosted on https://docs.typo3.org.
 To render and view the documentation locally, you can use:

 ```